Iowa Core Science Standards

 Winter Workshop 2017

 ICEC is supporting an effort to align and enhance programs of naturalists and other non-formal educators so these programs will directly support the new grade specific standards.
 Last summer (2016), groups of naturalists, teachers, and Area Education Agency (AEA) science consultants collaborated to develop examples of this work.
 This work was shared at Spreading our Wings with Science Standards, our ICEC 2017 winter workshop.
-Documents developed through these workdays and the Winter Workshop will be housed here!
+Documents developed through these workdays and the Winter Workshop are housed here!

 - Tips for Non-formal Science Educators Working with Classroom Teachers – Adapted from the New Jersey Students Learning Standards for Science by Phyllis Anderson!